srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_09-iot-hub-integration-with-azure-event-grid.md

 ## In This Lab

+In this lab, you will complete the following activities:

 * Verify that the lab prerequisites are met (that you have the required Azure resources)
 * Create a Logic App that sends an email
 * Configure an Azure IoT Hub Event Subscription